 His performance was recorded on film at the Woodstock Festival in August 1969 and, after the breakup of this original group, he worked and recorded with drummer Buddy Miles.
 Carlos then formed a duo with John McLaughlin, becoming a follower of guru Sri Chinmoy who countenanced them the titles 'Devadip' (the eye, the lamp, the light of God) and 'Mahavishnu' respectively.
 This duo recorded "Love Devotion Surrender" together.
 'Devadip' Carlos Santana then worked with another religious disciple, Turiya Alice Coltrane, widow of John Coltrane.
 He ended his relationship with Chinmoy followers in 1982.

 From 1974 to 1999 Santana performed with a host of renowned musicians, regularly releasing albums over the years.
-In June 1999 he released Santana - Supernatural, the biggest hit of his career, winning eight Grammy Awards.
+Under his own label, Guts and Grace, he released a collaborative album, Brothers (1994) In June 1999 he released Supernatural, the biggest hit of his career, winning eight Grammy Awards.

 In 2003 Rolling Stone magazine listed Carlos Santana at number 20 on their list of the 100 Greatest Guitarists of All Time.
 In 2013 Carlos Santana earned the distinction of becoming a Kennedy Center honoree for his contribution to the arts.